Harley Cross

 Harley Cross (born March 10, 1978) is an American entrepreneur, film/television actor and producer.

-He is currently the Director of Strategy for Land Core, a 501(c)3 non-profit that he co-founded in 2018 advancing soil health programs and policies that create value for farmers, businesses, and communities.
+He is the co-founder and the Director of Strategy for Land Core, a 501(c)3 non-profit founded in 2018 to advance soil health programs and policies that aim to create value for farmers, businesses, and communities.

-He was co-founder, CEO, and artistic director of Hint Mint Inc., a designer breath mint/candy company that was master licensed to Giftcraft LLC (a Toronto-based gift company) in 2016.
+He was previously a co-founder, CEO, and artistic director of Hint Mint Inc., a designer breath mint/candy company that was master licensed to Giftcraft LLC, a Toronto-based gift company, in 2016.

-In 2015 he co-created the after-school music education program Play with Music, which focuses on bringing relevant music education to at-risk youth.
+In 2015, he co-created the after-school music education program Play with Music, which focuses on bringing relevant music education to at-risk youth.
 The program is currently running at Allen Leroy Locke High School in South Los Angeles.

-Cross was also the co-founder of Interconnected, a Los Angeles-based creative agency and production company, that he started in 2011 with his friend and business partner Nirvan Mullick.
-Through Interconnected, Cross and Mullick produced the viral video Caine's Arcade and the follow-up Caine's Arcade 2.
-After the viral success of Caine's Arcade, Cross and Mullick co-founded the Imagination Foundation, a non-profit organization whose mission is to "find, foster and fund creativity and entrepreneurship in kids".
+Cross was also the co-founder of Interconnected, a Los Angeles–based creative agency and production company that he started in 2011 with his friend and business partner Nirvan Mullick.
+Through Interconnected, Cross and Mullick produced the video Caine's Arcade and the follow-up Caine's Arcade 2.
+Cross and Mullick then co-founded the Imagination Foundation, a non-profit organization whose mission is to "find, foster and fund creativity and entrepreneurship in kids".

-As an actor Cross appeared in over a dozen films as well as many TV shows in the 1980s and 1990s including cult films The Believers, Someone To Watch Over Me, The Fly II, Cohen and Tate, and the TV series Sister Kate and Dudley.
+As an actor, Cross appeared in over a dozen films as well as many TV shows in the 1980s and 1990s, including cult films The Believers, Someone To Watch Over Me, The Fly II, Cohen and Tate, and the TV series Sister Kate and Dudley.
 His most recent roles were in the 2000 film Shriek If You Know What I Did Last Friday the Thirteenth and the 2004 film Kinsey.

 Cross was also the frontman of The Harley Cross Band in the early 2000s and has recently started a new music project with Lauren Turk called The New History.

 Personal life

-Cross was born in New York City, New York but spent much of his childhood in Paris, France; Haiti; and Los Angeles, California.
-He is the older brother of actress Flora Cross and actor Eli Marienthal.
+Cross is the older brother of actress Flora Cross and actor Eli Marienthal.